 You can also connect to your remote Idena node if you run it separately or on VPS (see the guide).

-Download Idena node if you want to run it separately or on your remote VPS.
+Download Idena node if you want to run it separately or on your remote VPS (please check the guide).

 * DISCLAIMER: Idena makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses or inaccuracies of this software.
 There are inherent dangers in the use of any software, and you are solely responsible for determining whether Idena is compatible with your equipment and other software installed on your equipment.
 Furthermore, users commit themselves to a legally appropriate use of Idena according to the respective national as well as international law.
 You are also solely responsible for the protection of your equipment and backup of your data, and the provider will not be liable for any damages or loss of DNA you may suffer in connection with using, modifying, or distributing this software.